nexlanglxm/fundamentals-of-data-analysis/README.md

 ---

 # Fundamentals of Data Analysis Repository

-This repository contains  tasks labeled  1 through 5, addressing distinct analyses related to the Collatz conjecture, penguins dataset, entropy, and an independent Iris dataset project.
+> This repository was created for the Fundamentals of Data Analysis module, Higher Diploma in Science in Data Analytics at Atlantic Technological University, September to December 2023.
+It contains  tasks labeled  1 through 5, addressing distinct analyses related to the Collatz conjecture, penguins dataset, entropy, and an independent Iris dataset project.

 ## Requirements: